ENIACZH/Color-Palette-Generator/README.md

 *Another example with clear color definition.*

 ![3](https://github.com/ENIACZH/Color-Palette-Generator/assets/129947787/c2802b23-d2d0-44b8-b3d1-7c9ed13a9526)

+Note: Before running the scripts, it is recommended to convert all images to RGB mode in Adobe Bridge.
+This can help avoid potential issues, and the following line in the script is optional:

+python
+Copy code
+img = Image.fromarray(img).convert("RGB")

 Feel free to use and customize the script to enhance your animation design workflow!